LoveOfTwoGods/Ventis-spouse/README.md

  Follow me!
 I follow back

- DONT boop me for INT
+ DONT boop me for INT also I probably not going to boop back,like its annonying for me,sorry-But like I said, only for INT,then boop however you want

  !
 I curse a lot